 Greta Guarda, Group Leader

-Our research focuses on the interplay between major histocompatibility complex (MHC) class I, cytotoxic T cell, and natural killer (NK) cell responses in the context of infection and cancer.
+Our research focuses on the interplay between major histocompatibility complex (MHC) class I, cytotoxic T cells, and natural killer (NK) cells in the context of infection and cancer.
 In fact, recognition of infected or transformed cells by cytotoxic T lymphocytes requires MHC class I molecules.
-NK cells, using a complementary strategy, eliminate hazardous cellular targets lacking their expression.
-MHC class I molecules are therefore central players in immunity and we study novel mechanisms – relevant for innate and adaptive cytotoxic responses – regulating their levels.
-Further, we investigate new molecular pathways controlling function and metabolic fitness of cytotoxic T lymphocytes and NK cells in health and disease.
+NK cells, using a complementary strategy, eliminate hazardous cellular targets lacking MHC class I expression.
+These molecules are therefore central players in immunity and we study novel mechanisms – relevant for innate and adaptive cytotoxic responses – regulating their levels.
+Further, we investigate new molecular pathways controlling function and metabolic fitness of lymphocytes in health and disease.
 To achieve these goals, we use a variety of approaches, including genetic, genomic, biochemical, and molecular techniques, as well as translational models.